-"ANYBODY KNOW how far up the road it is?"
-I asked and lit a cigarette.
+"ANYBODY KNOW how far up the road?"
+I asked, lighting a cigarette.

-Joseph bummed the cig, took a drag, and answered, "It’s pretty far.
-There’s a whole unsealed section into the Canaan Downs we haven’t even hit yet.”
+Joseph bummed the cig, took a drag, and said, "It’s pretty far.
+There’s a whole unsealed section we haven’t even hit yet.”

-We stood on the side of the narrow, snaky highway that climbed the Takaka hill, maybe three quarters of the way up, surrounded on all sides by ardent greenery.
-Ahead a stationary and long line of gleaming, Gathering-bound vehicles twisted out of sight.
+We stood on the side of the narrow, snaky highway that climbed the Takaka hill, maybe three quarters of the way up, surrounded on all sides by verdant greenery.
+Ahead a stationary and long line of gleaming, Gathering-bound vehicles curled out of sight.

-Behind more vehicles pulled up and our taxi driver - having returned, good as his word - had already long since disappeared back down the highway.
+Behind more vehicles pulled up and our taxi driver - having returned for us, good as his word - had already long since disappeared back down the highway.

-“Well this is just great,” exclaimed Sam shading his eyes with a freckled hand.
+“Well this is just great,” muttered Sam, shading his eyes with a freckled hand.
 “Why would they tell you to catch a taxi if it's going to be like this?
 What are we supposed to do now?
 Walk everything in?”

-“Nah,” Joseph replied with a slow smile.
+“Nah,” Joseph said.
 He seemed to be enjoying himself.
 (He always seemed to be enjoying himself.)
 “I reckon we join the queue.”

 A dire fate.